morganthomas/winning-arguments/winning-arguments.md

 The pursuit of philosophy, done boldly and with integrity, shatters many illusions.
 Behind them, I am happy to say, we find other illusions: but brighter, bigger, more open illusions.

 Can humans exist without illusion?
 Perhaps not.
 If we can't have knowledge, nonetheless there needs to be a fabric to our psychological lives.
 What else but illusion, or what we can more charitably call opinion?
-Perhaps humans can't avoid constructing illusions any more than spiders can avoid spinning webs; perhaps as Nietzsche suggested in On Truth and Lies in a Non-Moral Sense, "we produce these representations in and from ourselves with the same necessity with which the spider spins."
+Perhaps humans can't avoid constructing illusions any more than spiders can avoid spinning webs; perhaps, as Nietzsche suggested in On Truth and Lies in a Non-Moral Sense, "we produce these representations in and from ourselves with the same necessity with which the spider spins."
 (This quote was paraphrased in [this podcast](https://www.youtube.com/watch?v=WA2-s8TJrPc&t=31s), which is how I learned about it.)

-Perhaps, as Nietzsche suggested in On Truth and Lies in a Non-Moral Sense, humans can't avoid constructing illusions any more than spiders can avoid spinning webs:

 ## Meaning